Something that’s described as ‘top drawer‘ is high quality, exceptional, or valuable.

 The earliest I could find of this saying in print is the early 1900s.
 For example, in The Argus, October 1926:

 “Those who loved Rence Kelly in ‘Polly with a Past’ will love her even more as this frank, fresh young girl from the chorus, who speaks her mind and speaks it quickly, and who, although she ‘doesn’t come out of the top drawer,’ as she says, is pure gold through and through.”

-The Phrase Finder mentions an earlier recording that is seen in the book The Hill, a Romance of Friendship by Horace Vachell, 1905:
+However, The Phrase Finder has an earlier quote that comes from the book The Hill, a Romance of Friendship by Horace Vachell, 1905:

 “You’ll find plenty of fellows abusing Harrow,” he said quietly; “but take it from me, that the fault lies not in Harrow, but in them.
 Such boys, as a rule, do not come out of the top drawer.”